-- Go to the website page that you want to know the font name
+- Go to the website page where you want to know the font name

 - Open a new tab, visit https://fount.artequalswork.com/

-- On Fount page, click and drag the “Fount” button to the website tab
+- On the Fount page, click and drag the “Fount” button to the website tab

-- The name of the font should automatically show at the upper right corner of the web page
+- The name of the font will show in the upper right corner of the web page

 #4 Identify font from web page screenshot using WhatTheFont